ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ams.md

 ## Licensing

-As of the 2022.4 release, all features of Arm Mobile Studio are available for use free of charge without any additional license.
+As of the 2022.4 release, all features of Arm Performance Studio for Mobile are available for use free of charge without any additional license.